automata-devops-io/go-repo-man/README.md

   - The `main` function creates our listening service using go's builtin `net/http` libraries with a function handler to communicate with the `go-github` library.

+	**Note**: The `/test` endpoint is only used for our testing.
+The webhook in GitHub will be using the `/webhook` endpoint.
+Our `/webhook` endpoint is expecting a `secret` to be configured for the webhook which was difficult to mock due to the way GitHub creates the secret header.

   ```go
 	func main() {
 		port := os.Getenv("PORT")